schildbach/public-transport-enabler/README.md

     $ cp test/de/schildbach/pte/live/secrets.properties.template test/de/schildbach/pte/live/secrets.properties

 You need to request the secrets directly from the provider.
-For Navitia based providers, you can [request a secret here](https://www.navitia.io/register).

 How to run live tests?
 ----------------------